Blessing886/alx-system_engineering-devops/0x02-shell_redirections/README.md

- lists all the files with a gif extension
+ finds all empty files and directories